 This article includes links to our travel partners at Tripadvisor, where you can read traveller reviews, book tours and plan your visit to Seattle.

-If you’re researching what to do in Seattle on a layover, we’ll share some great ideas to fill up your time.
-With downtown Seattle just a 20-minute taxi ride from the airport (14 miles), it’s easy enough for you to spend time in this place of peculiarities, mesmerizing nature, and world-class coffee.
+If you’re researching what to do in Seattle on a layover, we’ll share some great ideas to fill your time.
+With downtown Seattle just a 20-minute taxi ride from the airport (14 miles), spending time in this place of peculiarities, mesmerizing nature, and world-class coffee is easy.

 Seattle Sightseeing Attractions